PyxelM/alucinara/content/flora/2nd-realm-flora.md

 Nyutaberries are small, edible, and purple.
 They have pink stems and near-white mesocarps which contain many small black seeds.
 They are foraged by some Minikin cultures.
 ### Nyuta Tea
 Nyuta tea is favoured for its hallucinogenic effects when consumed in large quantities, leading the drink to have a lot of spiritual significance to some cultures.
 However, a drink or two won't hurt.
-## Sarkitwara Trees
+## Sarqitwara Trees
-Sarkitwara trees are a type of citron tree native to the 2nd and 1st realms.
+Sarqitwara trees are a type of citron tree native to the 2nd and 1st realms.
 They have yellow leaves and orange, segmented fruit.
-### Sarkitwara
+### Sarqitwara
-Sarkitwara themselves are the plants' segemented orange fruits.
+Sarqitwara themselves are the plants' segemented orange fruits.
 Their segments can be removed whole, and individually peeled, revealing a pithy orange-like flesh, with large black seeds within.

 When unripe, the fruit releases flashes of light when disturbed, through the use of [alucinara](cosmology/alucinara.md).
 This is to deter herbivores who may attempt to eat the fruit before it is ready to germinate.

-Wild Sarkitwara are foraged by some minikin cultures, and some varieties were domesticated, such as the Morellic Sarkitwara, which began to be cultivated in orchards by the Sarvaran minikin.
+Wild Sarqitwara are foraged by some minikin cultures, and some varieties were domesticated, such as the Morellic Sarqitwara, which began to be cultivated in orchards by the Sarvaran minikin.
 ### Pelen
 Pelen is a plant native to the 2nd and 3rd realms.
 They are similar to carrot plants, only with larger, wider, red roots, and are farmed by many Minikin cultures.
 ### Pelenroots